apache/calcite/README.md

 ### Pre-Apache resources

-These resources, which we used before Optiq was an Apache incubator project, are for reference only.
+These resources, which we used before Calcite was an Apache incubator project, are for reference only.
 They may be out of date.
 Please don't post to the mailing list.